XRPLF/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/list-your-exchange-on-xrp-charts.md

 To ensure that it doesn't miss a trade, XRP Charts queries the endpoint frequently, between every 5 and 30 seconds, aiming to get responses that have overlapping trade data.
 Ensure that any rate limit enforced by your endpoint can accommodate this query frequency.
 XRP Charts records unique trade data only, even if it gets overlapping trades.

-If XRP Charts needs to query your endpoint at a frequency that exceeds your rate limit, XRP Charts may request that you adjust the rate limit or provide the `last_tid` parameter. ***TODO: okay to state this? accurate?***
+If XRP Charts needs to query your endpoint at a frequency that exceeds your rate limit, XRP Charts may request that you adjust the rate limit or provide the `last_tid` parameter.

 ### Request Format